ctruo/my-weather-app/README.md

 Users can add locations they want to save on a dashboard.
 All weather info in the current weather display is included on each dashboard card.
 Users can delete locations from the dashboard.

 ## Theme selector ##
-Four different themes are available to select from the settings:
+Four different themes are available to select from the settings.
+Theme is stored in local storage to save whatever theme the user selects.

 |Day | Evening |
 |----|---------|